callmeyaz/form-runner/README.md

 ```
 #### Example: Validator for *Yup*

 Below is the implement validator for Yup.
-Prety simple isn't it?
+It's pretty simple, isn't it?

 ```javascript
 interface IYupValidationMessage